aslepyan/CompressiveTactileSubsampling/README.md

 * `dictCombine.m` combines several patch dictionaries together to recover subsampled tactile images as a whole.

 ## Subsampled Image Recovery
 The folder `Subsampling_Code\reconstruction` is for the reconstruction of collected subsampled tactile data.
+First, the user can recover the subsampled data using various methods (dictionaries or interpolation) by running the following MATLAB files.
+Then, they can check the reconstructed images using the file `recDataDisplay.m`.
+Last, they can run `reconAccPlot.m` to calculate the accuracies of the reconstructed images and plot some relevant figures shown in the paper.
 * `dictRecovery1.m` is used to reconstruct the tactile image patch by patch by using various types of dictionaries.
 * `dictRecovery2.m` is used to reconstruct the tactile image as a whole by using various types of dictionaries.
 * `interpRecovery1.m` is used to reconstruct the tactile image by using linear interpolation.